 2.1.3.1 Table 2 shows the sequence of project stages through which the technical work is developed, and gives the name of the document associated with each project stage.
 The development of Technical Specifications, Technical Reports and Publicly Available Specifications is described in Clause 3.
+In JTC 1, the JTC 1 PAS (Publicly Available Specification) Transposition process is a different process from the one that results in PAS deliverables in ISO and IEC (see Annex F).

+Duoio et etago Associated document

-Project stage Associated document Name Abbreviation Preliminary stage Preliminary work item a PWI Proposal stage New work item proposal a NP Preparatory stage Working draft(s) a WD Committee stage Committee draft(s) a CD Enquiry stage Enquiry draft b ISO/DIS IEC/CDV Approval stage final draft International Standard c FDIS Publication stage International Standard ISO, IEC or ISO/IEC a These stages may be omitted, as described in Annex F . b Draft International Standard in ISO, committee draft for vote in IEC. с May be omitted (see 2.6.4 ).
+Project stage Name Abbreviation

+Preliminary stage Preliminary work item PWI

+Proposal stage New work item proposal ^a NP

+Preparatory stage Working draft(s) ^a WD Committee stage Committee draft(s) ^a CD Enquiry stage Enquiry draft ^b ISO/DIS IEC/CDV Approval stage final draft International Standard ^c FDIS Publication stage International Standard ISO, IEC or ISO/IEC a These stages may be omitted as described in Annex F. b Draft International Standard in ISO, committee draft for vote in IEC.
+In JTC 1, the enquiry draft is the DIS. c May be omitted (see 2.6.4).